mkessel007/genesis-toolbar-extras/readme.txt

 == Changelog ==

+= 1.3 (2012-08-14) =
+* *New features:*
+ * NEW: Added live search box for GenesisFinder.com on primary level -- the custom search engine for the Genesis Framework plus ecosystem & community.
+ * NEW: Added new resource links to StudioPress.tv, 'official' Community Tutorials and Brad Potter Code Snippets (community).
+ * NEW: README.txt support might be removed from one of next Genesis versions, so I just added my own README.txt support for child themes.
+ * NEW: Added "changelog.txt" support child themes (like the one for README.txt), so if a file `changelog.txt` is available in child theme root folder it will be added to the left-hand Genesis menu as well as the Theme section of my plugin :).
+ * NEW: Added help tab on Genesis settings pages.
+ * NEW: Added 2 new filters for third party child themes allowing admins to change the support and documentation URLs.
+* *Extended Child Theme support:*
+ * NEW: Added support for new official child theme "Quattro" by StudioPress.
+ * NEW: Added support for "Easy Downloads" by David Decker of GenesisThemes.de.
+ * NEW: Added support for "Robert", "Mariah", "Alexandra" and "Frederik" by Web Savvy Marketing, LLC.
+ * NEW: Added support for new Community/Marketplace child theme "Glitter and Lace" by Heather Jones of Viva la Violette.
+ * NEW: Added support for new Community/Marketplace child theme "Innov8tive" by Shannon Dow of EightCrazy Designs.
+ * NEW: Added support for new Community/Marketplace child theme "Inspired" by Lauren Gaige of Restored 316 Designs.
+ * NEW: Added enhanced support for new "Dynamik Website Builder" (aka Dynamik Genesis) by Catalyst Themes -- with full respect of the user profile admin menu settings!
+ * NEW: Added support for "Blink" and (upcoming) "Tote" by Themedy Themes brand.
+ * UPDATE: Updated and enhanced theme support for all child themes by Web Savvy Marketing, LLC.
+* *Extended plugin support:"
+ * NEW: Added support for "AgentPress Listings Taxonomy Reorder" (free, by Robert Iseley).
+ * UPDATE: Updated support for "WordPress SEO by Yoast" to reflect his recent plugin updates/changes (v1.2+ branch; versions prior may not work any longer, so please update).
+ * UPDATE: Updated and improved Premise premium plugin support - especially for the 2.1 branch -- so please update your Premise version if you haven't already :).
+ * NEW: Added support for awesome "Soliloquy" & "Soliloquy Lite" responsive slider plugins (free & premium versions, by Thomas Griffin Media) -- note: only for 'Manage Content' section.
+* *Other stuff:*
+ * NEW: Moved resources and translations links group from plugin main file to extra files for performance optimization if one or all of these group might be disabled via constant.
+ * CODE: Minor code/documentation updates & improvements.
+ * UPDATE: Corrected and updated German translations and also the .pot file for all translators!

 = 1.2 (2012-05-16) =
 * NEW: Added support for community translation project.
 * NEW: Added support for new Community/Marketplace child theme "Adorable" by Lindsey Riel of Pretty Darn Cute Design.